 Phone Or A Remote

-Of even better is to connect your camera to your phone.
-The newer cameras from Sony, Nikon and Canon ( I use the Canon 80D) you can connect via an application with your phone.
+Even better is to connect your camera to your phone.
+The newer cameras from Sony, Nikon, and Canon ( I use the Canon 80D) you can connect via an application with your phone.
 I fell in love with this!

-Now, when I am taking my travel photos I am able to see the composition and I can adjust the settings of my camera on my phone.
-With an app like that you can see exactly what you’re doing and what everything looks like.
+Now, when I am taking my travel photos I can see the composition and I can adjust the settings of my camera on my phone.
+With an app like that, you can see exactly what you’re doing and what everything looks like.
 Allowing you to take the best travel photos in a fraction of the time.

 Useful ➳ Check Out My Minimalistic Travel Photography Gear

 There are tons of applications for your phone to edit your photos with, but I personally fell in love with Lightroom.
-This is a free application for your phone and with it you can make tons of adjustment to your photos.
-The beautiful thing about Lightroom is that you can adjust every colour separately.
+This is a free application for your phone and with it, you can make tons of adjustments to your photos.
+The beautiful thing about Lightroom is that you can adjust every color separately.
 So for example, you only want to adjust the blue sky, you toggle the blue sliders.

 If you want to get a little more advanced, you can also buy Lightroom for your laptop and you can dive even deeper into the editing process.